bradcush/tag-security/assessments/projects/openkruise/self-assessment.md

 The advisory becomes public only when the patched version is released to inform the community about the breach and its potential security impact.

+### Security issue resolution recommendations

+Public communication of past security vulnerabilities for proper disclosure of vulnerabilities and timely fixes.
+Should include public post-mortems for any fixed security vulnerabiltiy that has been previously fixed.

 ## Appendix